Fate of Trump travel ban hinges on emergency U.S. Supreme Court request

 The travel ban's challengers have relied in part on a concurring opinion Kennedy wrote in a 2015 Supreme Court immigration case.
 Kennedy wrote that in the immigration context, the government's actions can be questioned if there is evidence of bad faith.

-Another conservative justice is the man Trump appointed to the high court, Neil Gorsuch.
-During his U.S. Senate confirmation hearing, Gorsuch vowed not to be a rubber stamp for any president when asked about Trump's statements criticizing judges who ruled against the travel ban.
+Another conservative justice is the man Trump recently appointed to the high court, Neil Gorsuch.
+During his Senate confirmation hearing, Gorsuch insisted he would not be a rubber stamp for any president when asked about Trump's statements criticizing judges who ruled against the travel ban.

-If the court agrees with Trump, the 90-day ban on people entering the United States from Iran, Libya, Somalia, Sudan, Syria and Yemen will be immediately revived.
-The court could also put a 120-day ban on all refugees into effect and allow the administration to consider new vetting procedures.

-Even if the court allows the travel ban to take effect, the bigger constitutional questions of religious discrimination and presidential powers raised by the order would not be considered by the nine justices until long after the ban periods have ended.
-The court begins its summer recess at the end of June and would not give the case a full hearing until its return in the autumn, by which time the ban would have lapsed.

 Separate from the emergency application, the court also has to decide whether to hear the government's full appeal of the Virginia-based appeals court ruling.